 Why is transformative prenatal coaching the key to birth givers’ satisfaction?

 Observing my birth support practice from a coaching perspective helped me realized for the first time that having a natural childbirth is not at all ‘natural’ for my birth clients.
-Instead, childbirth essentially requires birth givers to perform physically, emotionally and mentally in a way that is much different from their everyday lives.
-Because this is anything but ‘natural’ for them, birth givers who want to have healthy vaginal births must practice new ways of being with and responding to the strains of pregnancy and birth.
-Leading individuals to adopt new perspectives and skills is the main goal of the coaching process. a core principle in coaching, so it seems that coaching and childbirth support must be related.
+Instead, childbirth essentially requires birth givers to perform physically, emotionally, and mentally in a way that is much different from their everyday lives.
+Because the process of childbirth is anything but ‘natural’ for millennials, birth givers who want to have healthy vaginal births must practice new ways of being with and responding to the strains of pregnancy and birth.
+Leading individuals to adopt new perspectives and skills is the main goal of the coaching process. a core principle in coaching.
+Therefore, it seems that transformational coaching and childbirth support must be infused.

 Additional to the adoption of new perspectives and strategies, the coaching process is geared toward eliciting clients’ accountability to what they say they want – to their goals, wishes, or their desired experiences.
-Whether they coach in sports or performing arts, or in the domains of relationships or parenting, areas of practice must be assigned to the client during the coaching process.
-Coaches learn that in order to achieve one’s goals or adopt a new perspective which will serve the individual better, the coachees must practice.
-For this reason, birth support coaches will begin coaching their clients prenatally and focus on the progress their clients make towards achieving their desired birth experience.
+Whether they coach in sports or performing arts, or in the domains of relationships or parenting, areas of practice must be assigned to the coaching client during the process.
+For this reason, birth support coaches have to begin the coaching process prenatally and help their clients to take steps towards achieving their desired birth experience.
 We conduct a series of prenatal coaching sessions with five goals known as the five ‘C’s of birth support coaching:

 - Facilitating clarity of the client’s beliefs and thoughts.